11 Nonprofit Fundraising Videos to Grow Engagement & Donations

 8. Robin Hood Foundation

-Nonprofit videos don’t have to be elaborate or filled with effects to work well.
-This video from the Robin Hood Foundation is well produced and clean, but there’s nothing flashy about it.
-What sticks out is how the Foundation is using video to tell the beneficiaries’ stories.
+Nonprofit videos don’t have to be elaborate or full of special effects to work well.
+This well-produced and clean video from the Robin Hood Foundation is anything but flashy.
+What sticks out is how the foundation uses video to tell the beneficiaries’ stories.

 9. charity: water

-Every September charity: water launches its big fundraising campaign.
-The video that accompanies the launch helps to orient and inspire fundraisers to get involved.
-Apart from the stellar production values and the personalized delivery from charity: water founder Scott Harrison, what we love about this video is the way it makes the goal of the campaign incredibly explicit and tangible for fundraisers.
+Every September, charity: water launches its big fundraising campaign.
+This campaign video helps to orient and inspire fundraisers to get involved.
+Apart from the stellar production values and the personalized delivery from the charity: water founder Scott Harrison, what we love about this video is how it makes the campaign goal explicit and tangible for fundraisers.